Traveling Abroad Responsibly

 Debt keeps the poorest countries poor.
 Money needed for health care and education is diverted to interest payments.
-Mozambique, with a per capita income of $90, a life expectancy of 40, and almost no health care, spends over half its government's income on interest payments.
-A baby in Nicaragua is born with a debt to the rich world of $2,000 and a father who earns about $400 a year.
+Mozambique, with a per capita income of $540, a life expectancy of 58, and almost no health care, spends much of its government's income on interest payments.
+A baby in Nicaragua is born with a debt to the rich world of over $800 with an income earned by the family head of $1,900.
 These debts translate into real suffering among local people born long after some dictator borrowed (and squandered) that money.
 As interest is paid, people go hungry.

-The debts are owed mostly to the U.S., Japan, Germany, Britain, and France, either directly or through the World Bank and the International Monetary Fund.
-Rich governments can forgive the debt owed directly to them and pay the market value (10 percent) of the debts owed to the World Bank and International Monetary Fund.
-The U.S.'s share is under $2 billion.
+The debts are owed mostly to the U.S., Germany, the U.K., Japan, France, and other European countries, either directly or through the World Bank and the International Monetary Fund.
+Rich governments can forgive the debt owed directly to them by the poorest nations and pay the market value of the debts owed to the World Bank and International Monetary Fund.
 We have the resources.
 All America needs is the political will and people power.

 For the sake of peace, fragile young democracies, and countless real people, forgiving this debt is the responsible thing for us in the rich world to do.
-Read more, write letters, or even start a local Jubilee campaign.
-To learn about lobbying Congress on this issue, contact Bread for the World (www.bread.org).
-And for more on the campaign, contact Jubilee USA Network, www.jubileeusa.org).
-Let's celebrate the new millennium by giving the poor world a break.
+To learn about lobbying Congress on this issue, contact Bread for the World.
+Let's celebrate this millennium by giving the poor world a break.